← cook.2ho.me

 Bland coconut flavour

 Check the can — a 12% “lite” coconut milk gives weak results.
 Confirm 17%+ fat.
-If you only have lite, push milk to 60g per serving and drop water to 44g per serving.
+If you only have lite, use 240g lite coconut milk and drop water to 176g for the standard batch.

 Coconut layer pooled on top, not folded in